Rules

 Reaction Rolls

-When the party enocunters other creatures, the GM describes what they sense and asks the Players what they do.
-Broadly, they can:
+When the party encounters intelligent creatures, the GM describes what they sense and asks the Players what they do.
+Broadly, the options are:

-If how the other creatures respond is uncertain, the GM rolls their reaction, comparing the result against the Player’s action:
+If the creatures’ response is uncertain, the GM rolls for their reaction, comparing the result with the Players’ actions:

 2d6 / Action Fight Talk Run Wait